enternal-hoge/waypoint-introduction/README.md

 ![04](./img/04.jpg)

-Nothing is displayed in the Build, Depoly, Release.
+Nothing is displayed in the Builds, Depolyments, Releases.

 ![05](./img/05.jpg)